Coincidence invariants and higher Reidemeister traces: Traces for bicategories

 A {\bf parametrized space} over a space $B$ is a space $E$ along with maps $\sigma\colon B\rightarrow E$ and $p\colon E\rightarrow B$ such that $p\circ\sigma$ is the identity map of $B$.
 A map of parametrized spaces commutes with both $p$ and $\sigma$.
 For notation and terminology we will follow \cite{mult} which builds on \cite{MS}.

-Parametrized spaces are the 1-cells in a bicategory $Ex$.
+Parametrized spaces are the 1-cells in a bicategory $\Ex$ defined in \cite{MS}.
 The 0-cells are topological spaces and a 1-cell from $A$ to $B$ is a parametrized space over $A\times B$.
 The two cells are fiberwise stable homotopy classes of maps.
-The bicategorical composition is defined using the pullback along the diagonal followed by a quotient map.
-In \cite{thesis, shadows } duality and trace in symmetric monoidal categories are generalized to bicategories.
+In the examples here the bicategory composition is given by a fiberwise smash product followed by the pullback along the diagonal map and by quotienting the resulting section.
+For this bicategory we will follow the notation and conventions of \cite[\S 3]{mult}.